 Once a decision has been made that finding new international markets is the best method of expansion then the practical issues need to be dealt with.

 Packaging, documentation, transport, language, sales and cost/pricing are major concerns.
-Can we sell to the end user or do we need a wholesaler/agent?
+Can we sell to the end-user or do we need a wholesaler/agent?
 This of course depends on the product.
-The issues facing a firm selling the simplest of products are vastly different to those of a firm selling items which fare ragile or sensitive to changes in temperature or humidity.
+The issues facing a firm selling the simplest of products are vastly different to those of a firm selling items which are fragile or sensitive to changes in temperature or humidity.

 Financial risk in international business comes in many shapes and sizes.
-Many CEOs, CFOs and Finance Directors will believe that the best place to start in mitigating those risks is to talk to their bank.
-In the past this would have been the case as banks provided a “one-stop-shop” for all financial matters.
+Many CEOs, CFOs and Finance Directors will believe that the best place to start in mitigating those risks is to talk to their bank for international currency risk management advice.
+In the past, this would have been the case as banks provided a “one-stop-shop” for all financial matters.

-At Currencytransfer.com our specialist advice, from explaining what products are available, to agreeing how to hedge the risk, to receiving and paying foreign currency, makes us the leading player in the marketplace.
+At Currencytransfer our payment specialists advice in currency risk management, from explaining what products are available, to agreeing how to hedge the risk, but also to receiving and paying foreign currency.

 About Alan Hill